 [iMovie Tutorial] How to Compress Video in iMovie

-You have never used iMovie compression feature?
-No biggie!
-This guide will walk you through the iMovie compressing video process step by step, with an aim to help you get an iMovie export with size and quality well-balanced.
+Never used iMovie's compression feature before?
+No worries!
+This guide will take you through the process of compressing a video in iMovie step by step.
+The goal is to help you achieve an iMovie export with a well-balanced mix of size and quality.

 Part 1. iMovie Tutorial: How to Reduce Video Size Using iMovie